-Over time, we come to recognize brands by the elements associated with them: their names, their color palette, their logos, and their actions.
-But logos don't define the brand; they are simply one of the signals used to bring the brand to life.
+Over time, we come to recognize brands by the elements we associate with them: their names, their color schemes, their logos, and their actions.
+But a logo doesn't define a brand; it is simply one of the signals used to bring the brand to life.